jdeisenberg/icljs/_sources/lists.rst

 * Method 1: use the ``list`` function.  ``(list 22 43 19 37 28)`` produces exactly the desired result, and it follows the rule, because the first item in the parentheses is a function name.
 * Method 2: precede the list of items with a single quote ``'``, which tells ClojureScript to interpret what follows literally, without trying to evaluate it.
 Thus, you could use             ``'(22 43 19 37 28)``

-In the case where you have just a list of simple values, there is no difference between the methods.
+In the case where you have a list of simple values, there is no difference between the methods.
 However, if you have sub-expressions or symbols, there is a difference, as you can see in this code:

 .. activecode:: list-differences
     :language: clojurescript